f4z3r/nix/README.md

 ```

 and export `NIX_THEME="..."` for NeoVim to take over the theme if you do not which to restart
 shells.
-Ghostty will take over the theme dynmically.
+Ghostty will take over the theme dynamically.
 GTK themes typically reload only on application
 restart.

 ## Bootstrap New Computer